Tổng quan về iTop VPN

 iTop values another privacy for its order form, where it insists we entered our full name, city, and postal or ZIP code.
 One tooltip attempted to justify this by saying the details ‘allow us to contact you if there are any issues with your order.’
 Uh, that’s not our email address for what?

-The company does its best to sound reassuring, telling users: ‘We do not record your activity while you are using the Service, including your browsing history, the bandwidth you have used, or the time you connect to the VPN server.
+The company does its best to sound reassuring, telling users: ‘We do not record your activity while you are using the Service, including your browsing history, the bandwidth you have usage, or time you connect to the VPN server.
 We do not store your original IP address or the server IP address you connect to.’

 It sounds good, but we already know this can’t be entirely true. iTop VPN limits its free plan to 700MB a day, so to make this work it has to record the bandwidth you use and associate it with a device ID.

 Scroll down the page and you’ll see a ‘What Information We Collect section, which can also include a lot of data: ‘…operating system, device ID, Internet protocol address, browser type, browser language, refer/exit pages, clickstream data of our websites and products or services, and pages or features of our software or services that you have visit and time spent there.’

 Whatever you think of iTop VPN’s claims, the real problem here is that the company hasn’t confirmed them with any form of security testing or logging.
 We are left to trust iTop and hope the company is delivering what it promises.